Nassau island...beautiful people....May 2011 (Photo LP)

 Teresa on Puka Puka with her grandparnets (Photo LP)

 Confucius wrote “All people are the same, it is their habits which are different”.
 And what a sage he was!
-On the Discovery I shared a sometimes frightening voyage with a disparate group of travellers.
+On the "rust bucket" I shared a sometimes frightening voyage with a disparate group of travellers.
 However, our ability to share our concerns, to give each other the necessary space required when no private space was available and to laugh out loud when we had the appropriate moment, or to cheer out loud when Phillip or Steve landed a tuna on a line, resulted in a friendship which in fact knew no bounds – not age, culture, country or expectation.

 My friends from the school on Nassau Island.
 May 2011 (Photo LP)

-On our return to Australia my Damien and I dealt with our minds reacquainting with an urban reality, after a month in remote islands.
+On our return to Australia my companion, Damien and I dealt with our minds reacquainting with an urban reality, after a month in remote islands.
 It’s never easy to return to “normality” particularly after a challenging adventure.